 Specific date of the year - This setting delays your workflow steps until a specific day of a year.

 Subscribers added on or before the selected date and time will be processed and triggered on that day.
 All subscribers added after the selected date and time, will not be processed or triggered at all.

 In the sidebar, use the drop-down menu to determine the length of the Delay step.

 You can choose any number of minutes, hours, weeks, or months; or you can opt to delay the following step until a specific time of the day, day of the week, day of the month, or date of the year.

-When a subscriber reaches a delay step in your active workflow, they will sit on the delay step for the predetermined amount of time before moving on to the next step.
+Note: When a subscriber reaches a Delay step in your active workflow, they will sit on the Delay step for the predetermined amount of time before moving on to the next step.

 The Condition step is a powerful function that allows you to split your workflow into two different branches based on a rule determined by you.

 You might use a Condition step if you want subscribers who clicked a link in your previous email to receive a different follow-up email than those who didn’t click that same link.

 In the sidebar, select whether you want subscribers to adhere to All rules or Any rule in order to meet the requirements of the condition.

 Create your conditions (rules).